 We are the Only Board Certified Dental Anesthesiologists in the State of Missouri, including the St. Louis Metro Area.

 The good news is that sedating a patient is almost always a safe procedure.
 There are ways to sedate your little one that are completely effective and come with very minimal risk.
-If you use the lowest level of sedation, then you can both save your little one the anxiety of sitting in the dentist chair and you can also relax, knowing that they are completely safe.
+If you use the lowest level of sedation, you can save your little one the anxiety of sitting in the dentist’s chair, and you can also relax, knowing that they are safe.

 What Type is Right for Your Child?

-Laughing gas, or nitrous oxide, is used to keep children quiet and calm during a dental procedure.
+- Laughing gas, or nitrous oxide, keeps children quiet and calm during a dental procedure.
 A mask is placed over their mouths, and they breathe in a mixture of oxygen and nitrous oxide.
 While it gives your child a feeling of euphoria, it also means they will not remember the procedure or feel anything as the procedure is happening.
 Towards the end of the treatment, the mask will deliver just oxygen, and your child will be good to go home without any residual effects.

 Depending on what your child is having done and how extensive the treatment is, your dentist will make a recommendation about which type of sedation is best.
-A good rule to go by is to weigh the benefits of sedation against the risks.
+A good rule of thumb is to weigh the benefits of sedation against the risks.
 It is always best to use the least risky sedation method possible for the biggest benefit.

 At The Dental Anesthesia Center, we are the Only Board Certified Dental Anesthesiologists in the State of Missouri, including the St. Louis Metro Area.
-When you and your child come in for your appointment, Dr. Hoffmann, Dr. Thoms, or Dr. Daugherty will decide which option is the best for your child depending on their anxiety level and cooperation.
+When you and your child come in for your appointment, Dr. Hoffmann, Dr. Thoms, or Dr. Behl will decide which option is the best for your child, depending on their anxiety level and cooperation.